LGBTQ rights in Oregon: Discrimination protections

 Since January 1, 2008, Oregon has banned unfair discrimination in employment, housing, and public accommodations based on sexual orientation or gender identity.
 The protections were added by the Oregon Equality Act, signed into law by Governor Ted Kulongoski on May 9, 2007.
 "Sexual orientation" is defined under state law as "an individual's actual or perceived heterosexuality, homosexuality, bisexuality or gender identity, regardless of whether the individual's gender identity, appearance, expression or behavior differs from that traditionally associated with the individual's assigned sex at birth."
+The City of Portland enacted an anti-discrimination ordinance effective since April 10, 2026, that legally protects polyamorous and consensually non-monogamous families and diverse relationship structures from discrimination within housing, employment, and public accommodations - alongside sexual orientation and gender identities explicitly included.

 Moreover, the state's anti-bullying law prohibits bullying on the basis of race, color, religion, sex, sexual orientation, national origin, marital status, familial status, source of income and disability.
 The law also explicitly includes cyberbullying and harassment, and applies to all public schools.

 In October 2019, Governor Kate Brown signed an executive order to add gender identity to a 1987 policy that prohibits state agencies from engaging in unlawful discrimination (in hiring, the provision of public services, or any government-related interactions).
 The order had already included sexual orientation.
 Agencies will also be required an include a third gender option ("X") as a sex descriptor.

 In June 2021, the Oregon Legislative Assembly passed a bill to update the 2008 legal definition of "gender identity".
 The Governor of Oregon Kate Brown signed the bill into law and becomes effective immediately.

 Effective from January 1, 2022, a law (that was overturned by the courts on May 11, 2022) banning real estate agents (buying or selling) from sharing documents that include protected class information that could lead to intentional or unintentional discrimination against clients and/or individuals due to sexual orientation and gender identity grounds - that the Governor of Oregon Kate Brown signed a bill (HB2550) into law in June 2021.